 On March 18, over 150 Anaheim Ducks fans woke up early and piled onto 3 buses heading to San Jose to watch our Ducks take on the Sharks.
 We parked our cars at the Honda Center, and took off roughly 7:30 am, not realizing that our road trip would become quite the adventure.

 I was in Bus A with my friends, and the road trip was going well until we made it to Burbank.
 Apparently Bus C was having power issues, so they had to swap out the bus.
 Fortunately, the replacement bus was pulling up, just as we were pulling off the freeway.

-The trip continued onward, and we played a trivia game.
-Sandy, Wally, Karen and Judy won with 19 correct answers.
+The trip continued onward, and we played a bus filled trivia game.
+Team “If you’re not right, you’re Wong” consisting of my friend Sandy, Wally (Wong), Karen and Judy won with 19 correct answers.
 As winners, they got swag from the Ducks, which include the stylish orange Duck sunglasses.
 We made it to Kettleman City, where we stopped for lunch.
 Stephen and I chose In-N-Out Burger, and had to inhale our food because we had to leave to make up for the loss time at Burbank.

 We finally made it to San Jose, and had to quickly check into our hotel room.
 The keys were waiting in the lobby, and we literally tossed our bags in our room (no time for room photos?!) and left for the SAP Center for the pre-game hosted event.

 Upon arrival at the SAP Center, we were given our game tickets.
 Fox Sports greeted the bus, and captured tired, but cheering fans disembarking from the bus.
 Being in the heart of Silicon Valley, naturally things has to be “high tech”.
 The SAP Center has automated ticketing scanning, so you scan your own ticket at the entrance.